simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-secure-coding-practices-for-web-development/index.en.md

 ### Secure Storage and Handling of Data

 Sensitive data such as passwords, credit card information, and personal information should be stored securely.
 Passwords should be hashed and salted, and credit card information should be encrypted.
-Additionally, it's important to securely handle data by validating user input, using prepared statements, and properly disposing of sensitive data.
+Also, it's important to securely handle data by validating user input, using prepared statements, and properly disposing of sensitive data.

 ______

 Wrapping up, web application security is crucial, and as a web developer, it's your responsibility to ensure that your applications are secure.
 By following these **secure coding practices** and staying up to date with the latest security threats and countermeasures, you can help protect your website and user data from cyber attacks.
-Remember, security is not a one-time effort but an ongoing process that requires continuous attention and effort.
+Remember, security isn't a one-time effort but an ongoing process that requires continuous attention and effort.

 ## References